Chart Color Schemes

 Age

-Norwood's median age exceeds the national pattern
+Norwood's population is slightly older than the national pattern